 How Can Advertisers Build Trust?

 The global climate seems bleak for brands and advertisers, but it’s not the end of brand marketing.
-It’s just the beginning of a new era.
+It’s just the beginning of a new era and brands need to regain trust.
 Here are some options for brands to regain trust and reach an audience.

 1. Word Of Mouth Marketing

 The power of word of mouth has been around since the dawn of time.
 The Internet — with its social media, review sites, and online shopping — has made the word of mouth easier to shout and faster to spread.
 To expand on ReportLinker’s statistics, 59% of shoppers see online reviews from strangers as trustworthy as a recommendation from an in-real-life friend.

 Brands looking to connect with review-reading consumers should encourage reviews to be written.
 About half of consumers that write reviews are more likely to leave a review from a positive experience than a negative one, according to a poll from TechRepulic.
 A mix of positive and negative reviews on a product can actually give validity to a brand from an audience that values transparency.

 Social media has created an entire culture that navigates interaction with new rules.
 A friend from high school and a major brand can coexist on the same platform.
 It opens up a new world of transparency and relationships building for brands — that will likely be the way of the future.

 In a piece published in 2015, Forbes wrote that 62% of Millennials are more likely to become a loyal customer of brands that actively engage with them on social media.
 This influential generation is the first to grow up with the transparency of the Internet and they want their brands to follow social guidelines for this new frontier.
 This means offering down-to-earth, truthful engagement that lacks the hyperbole and theatrics of advertising past.